Choose another writer in this calendar:

 gravely ill.
 His final years he devoted himself to charitable projects.

 From 1660 to 1662 Pascal worked on a public transportation system for Paris.
 It concisted of horse-drawn carriages, "Five-Penny Coaches", scheduled to run along regular routes.
 Pascal died in Paris on August 19, 1662, as a result of what is believed to have been a painful stomach ulcer.
 His last words were: "My God, forsake me not."
-Pascal's autopsy revealed a severe lesion in his brain.
+(Scientists of Faith: Forty-eight Biographies of Historic Scientists and Their Christian Faith by Dan Graves, 1996, p.
+58) Pascal's autopsy revealed a severe lesion in his brain.
 Memorial, his document of faith, was found sewn in his clothing on his death.
 He had apparently carried the sheets with him for the last eight years of his life.

 Pascal examined the problems of human existence from both